1966 Kingston upon Hull North by-election: Previous result

-Results
+Result

 Aftermath

 Harold Wilson's Labour Party formed a government after winning a majority of four seats at the 1964 general election.
 Shortly after this by-election, Wilson called a general election for 31 March.
 Wilson's hope that he would be returned to office with a larger majority had been encouraged by the government's victory at the Kingston upon Hull North by-election.
 In the end, Wilson's decision was vindicated, as Labour was returned with a larger majority of 96 seats.